Friday, August 5, 2016

 One day Ogulewicz was in his office at the bank when he received a request to meet with Bank President Karl Walzak.
 Mitch assumed that it was something to do with routine bank business, and was very much taken aback to discover what the real topic was.
 Walzak informed Mitch that he had just received a phone call from a very high ranking public figure, urging him to ask Mitch to please vote in favor of the hospital expansion.
 Mitch was totally surprised and asked Walzak, “Do you mean someone called and asked you to apply pressure on me to vote yes?"

 The bank President stressed the fact that he was personally indifferent to how Mitch voted on that or any other issue that came before the Council.
 Walzak also said that he merely felt that Mitch should be aware of the fact that the phone call had been made.
 Mitch was furious that someone would attempt to pressure him politically through his employer, and demanded to know who had made the call.
-At first he resisted, but finally Walzak relented and revealed the identity of the attempted blackmailer:
+At first he hesitated, but finally Walzak relented and revealed the identity of the attempted blackmailer:

 David Starr.